What is the First Nations Information Governance Centre?

-FNIGC came into being as an incorporated entity on April 22, 2010.
-But the history of the FNIGC stretches back to 1996 when a National Steering Committee was established by the Assembly of First Nations with the goal of creating a new national First Nations health survey.
-This was a response to the Federal Government’s decision in 1994 to exclude First Nations people living on-reserve from three major longitudinal surveys.
+FNIGC came into being as an incorporated non-profit on April 22, 2010, but its data sovereignty work stretches back to 1996.
+That's when the Assembly of First Nations formed a National Steering Committee with the intent of creating a new national First Nations health survey, in response to the Federal Government’s 1994 decision to exclude First Nations people living on-reserve from three major longitudinal surveys.

-The result of this effort was the First Nations Regional Longitudinal Health Survey, a pilot project which took place in 1997 that collected more than 14,000 surveys from 181 First Nations communities and five Inuit communities.
-The pilot survey was intended to address First Nations and Inuit health and well-being issues, and acknowledged the need for First Nations and Inuit people to control their own health information.
+The result of the Commitee's efforts was the First Nations Regional Longitudinal Health Survey, a 1997 pilot project that collected more than 14,000 surveys from 181 First Nations communities and five Inuit communities.
+The pilot survey (now known as the RHS Pilot) was intended to address First Nations and Inuit health and well-being issues, and acknowledged the need for First Nations and Inuit people to control their own health information.

 In 2002 the First Nations Regional Longitudinal Health Survey Phase 1 began, this time as a solely First Nations survey (the Inuit having decided to conduct their own survey) and adding the Yukon and Northwest Territories regions to the process.
 More than 22,600 surveys — representing 80 percent of the target sample — were collected in 238 First Nations communities during the RHS Phase 1.